debezium/debezium-design-documents/DDD-8.md

 * Back-fill chunks: record read from the database during chunk snapshot.
 Striped one means that the record has been removed by the deduplication.
 * Output stream: the final emitted events.

-The think to note here is what happens to the record with key `k2`.
+The thing to note here is what happens to the record with key `k2`.
 This record is read by the snapshot and, since it associated to a transaction that completed during the snapshot - the high watermark reveal only the `Tx13` is still in progress, we are sure that this event must be deduplicated.
 This will effectively remove from the windows the event that was read.